Being an egg or sperm donor

 Exploring the impact of donating on the everyday lives of donors, their partners and their parents.

 This project will contribute to our understanding of relationships between donors and donor offspring, and of how donation is experienced in wider family networks.
 It will be the first major study of this topic since the move towards identity-release donation.
 Our research will be based on in-depth interviews with:

 - partners and parents of donors

-- counsellors working with donors in fertility clinics.
+- counsellors and staff working with donors in fertility clinics.